Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Mr. Clapper at Fagan was more than informative and made some suggestions.
 As you can tell he gave me complete freedom in final design and execution!
 That does not always happen

-Because this was started in October, time was of the essence.The building itself was, and is still in need, of a little TLC.
+Because this was started in October, time was of the essence.
+The building itself was, and is still in need, of a little TLC.
 The mural site prep began with multiple power wash.
-Then primed with three coats of latex primer.
+Then primed with two coats of latex primer.

 Here is the JATV you tube of my talk at Janesville Art League."
 The Art of Mural making".
 This was held at the beautiful Women's Club Building, just blocks from the mural site.
-I am a little long winded so I talked for a hour.
+I am a little long winded so I talked for an hour.
 You may want to "sample"...Also did a presentation at Fermenting Cellars Winery in Edgerton, WI.
 No video but here is photo of presentation area.
 Beautiful country facility.

 The " Janesville Circuit " Mural